Inner bounds via simultaneous decoding in quantum network information theory: Abstract

 \section{Abstract}

 We prove new inner bounds for several multiterminal channels with classical inputs and quantum outputs.
-Our inner bounds are all proved in the one-shot setting, and are natural analogues of the best classical inner bounds for the respective channels.
-For some of these channels, similar quantum inner bounds were unknown even in the asymptotic iid setting.
-We prove our inner bounds by appealing to a new classical-quantum joint typicality lemma proved in a companion paper~\cite{sen:oneshot}.
+Our inner bounds are all proved in the one-shot setting and are natural analogues of the best classical inner bounds for the respective channels.
+For some of these channels, similar quantum inner bounds were unknown even in the asymptotic independent and identically distributed setting.
+We prove our inner bounds by appealing to a new classical-quantum joint typicality lemma established in a companion paper~\cite{sen:oneshot}.
 This lemma allows us to lift to the quantum setting many inner bound proofs for classical multiterminal channels that use intersections and unions of typical sets.